Home

 JACO Environmental will remove older appliances for a fee of $35.00 for the first unit and a small charge per unit thereafter.
 Call (800) 741-0172 for more information or to schedule a pickup.
 This program is not a PG&E sponsored program.
 This is a curbside pick up service.
 Low-income households may qualify for PG&E's Energy Partners program.
 If so, PG&E will remove an older refrigerator and replace it with a newer energy-efficient one for free.

-Newer appliances (4 years or less) may be donated to Rebuilding Together, East Bay Habitat for Humanity, or Out of the Closet (call to confirm).
+Newer appliances (4 years or less) may be donated to Rebuilding Together, Habitat for Humanity, or Out of the Closet (call to confirm).
 Out of the Closet may even pick up, depending on the appliance.

 Casebar Washers and Dryers will pickup or buy certain models of washers and dryers.
 Call (510) 548-4419 with the specific make and model to see if he's interested.